Great Moon Hoax: Reactions

 According to legend, The Suns circulation increased dramatically because of the hoax and remained permanently greater than before, thereby establishing The Sun as a successful paper.
 It brought the journal to international fame, and the hoax resembled crime reports that allowed the readers to play detective, trying to discover the truth.

 However, the degree to which the hoax increased the paper's circulation has certainly been exaggerated in popular accounts of the event.
 It was not discovered to be a hoax for several weeks after its publication and, even then, the newspaper did not issue a retraction.

 Herschel was initially amused by the hoax, noting that his own real observations could never be as exciting.
 He later became annoyed when he had to answer questions from people who believed the hoax was serious.

-Edgar Allan Poe claimed the story was a plagiarism of his earlier work "The Unparalleled Adventure of One Hans Pfaall", and "Hans Phaall – A Tale", published in the Southern Literary Messenger.
-His editor at the time (1844) was Richard Adams Locke.
-He later published "The Balloon-Hoax" in the same newspaper.
-As well as "The Unparalleled Adventure of One Hans Pfaall".
+Edgar Allan Poe claimed the story was a plagiarism of his earlier work "The Unparalleled Adventure of One Hans Pfaall", published in the Southern Literary Messenger.
+(He later published "The Balloon-Hoax" in the same newspaper.)
 The story was reprinted in the New York Transcript on September 2–5, 1835, under the headline "Lunar Discoveries, Extraordinary Aerial Voyage by Baron Hans Pfaall".

 Poe described a voyage to the Moon in a balloon, in which Pfaall lives for five years on the Moon with lunarians and sends back a lunarian to Earth.
-The Poe Moon hoax was less successful because of the satiric and comical tone of the account.
-Locke was able to upstage Poe and to steal his thunder.
+The Poe Moon hoax was less successful than Locke's because of the satiric and comical tone of the account.
 In 1846, Poe would write a biographical sketch of Locke as part of his series "The Literati of New York City" which appeared in Godey's Lady's Book.